Speaking Engagements and Publications

 New Bancography Plan feature!

-On the Demographics screen of the Branch Planning module, a new set of variables are present.
-On the ‘residential’ tab of that screen, you’ll now see variables titled employment sector.
+On the Residential Demographics screen of Branch Planning, you’ll now see variables titled employment sector.
 These statistics differ from the employment counts that have always been present on the ‘commercial’ tab of this screen.

 The employment counts on the ‘commercial’ tab show the number of employees who work at the businesses in that trade area, by industry type, irrespective of whether those employees live in the defined trade area or not.
 Rather, these statistics show how many people are arriving to work in the businesses in the trade area each day.